SyncifyIntegrations/SyncifyDocumentation/docs/source/upsales/businesscentral.rst

 .. important::

    The integration does **NOT**
    sync deletions between the systems.
-For instance, if a customer is deleted in Upsales, it is **NOT** deleted in Monitor, the same goes for the other way around, and all syncs.
+For instance, if a customer is deleted in Upsales, it is **NOT** deleted in Business Central, the same goes for the other way around, and all syncs.